 Digital images, including ultrasounds, radiographs, MRIs and CT scans are used to diagnose a variety of conditions and ailments in dogs and cats.
 Common conditions diagnosed include broken bones, joint problems, tumors, brain abnormalities and problems with the internal organs, including the heart, lungs, liver, kidneys and bladder.

 The common term for a radiograph is an x-ray.
-These images can help diagnose problems and conditions with the bones and joints, such as broken bones, swelling in the joints and other types of bone abnormalities.
+These images can help diagnose problems and conditions with the bones and joints, such as fractures, dislocations or swelling of joints and other types of bone abnormalities.
 X-rays can also be used to diagnose problems with the internal organs, like the heart, lungs, spleen, liver and kidneys.

 Diagnosing Your Pet’s Ailment or Injury

-Our veterinary staff can rapidly diagnose your pet’s injury or condition via x-rays, CT scans, MRIs and ultrasound imaging.
-Once South Tampa Veterinary Care understands the depth of your pet’s illness or injury, a treatment plan will be developed in order to help your pet heal and restore your pet’s health.
+Our veterinary staff can rapidly diagnose your pet’s injury or condition via x-rays and ultrasound imaging.
+Once South Tampa Veterinary Care understands the depth of your pet’s illness or injury, a treatment plan will be developed in order to help your pet heal and restore their health.
 If you have any questions or concerns about your pet’s health and his or her diagnosis, we would be happy to answer them and provide you with guidance in order to help make your pet comfortable during the healing process.

 For more information on our radiology and diagnostic imaging services in Tampa, call us at (813) 835-8500 today.